CIG and Zambia’s NHIMA Conduct Workshop on Performance Management and Leadership

 August 6, 2021

-Over 40 officers from NHIMA attended the workshops held over five days.
+Over 40 officers from NHIMA attended the workshops, which were held over five days.
 These officers are from different departments in NHIMA and hold varying designations.
 The workshops were conducted through a mix of facilitated group activities, peer discussions within small groups and expert-led sharing on leadership frameworks.
 Through this, participants were able to understand the theories but also reflect and share how these apply to their own contexts.

 The workshops are helmed by CIG’s resource expert, Mr Yeo Whee Jim.
 Mr Yeo was formerly a Director in the Singapore Public Service and has extensive experience in leadership development and conflict mitigation in organisations.

 Addressing the programme participants from NHIMA during the opening ceremony, Mr James Kapesa, Director General, NHIMA, said:

 “CIG has been an all-weather partner of NHIMA having supported us during the crafting of the inaugural NHIMA Strategic Plan 2021-2025.
 Embedded in the Strategic Plan is a commitment under Strategic Pillar No.4 to strengthen institutional capacity through improvement of staff performance and motivation.
 We are pleased and excited that CIG has, once more, partnered with us in implementing one of our Strategic Theme.
 At NHIMA, performance, leadership and mentorship are our hallmarks because everything rises and falls on Leadership.
 This investment in our staff is destined to yield considerable dividends in the near and long term”